-• You can call Customer Service.

-- You can call the SHIP.
+- You can call Customer Service. - You can call the SHIP.
 For details, go to Chapter 2, Section 3. - Or, you can call Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week (TTY 1-877-486-2048).

-''' Section 1.8You have the right to make recommendations about the PriorityMedicare Ideal rights and responsibility policy '''
+Section 1.8You have the right to make recommendations about the PriorityMedicare Key rights and responsibility policy

 You have the right to make recommendations about our member rights and responsibilities policy.
-Contact Customer Service on how to do this.
+Contact Customer Service.

-'''

-Section 1.9 How to get more information about your rights
+Section 1.9 How to get more information about your rights now to get more information about your rights

-'''